julianmclain/algorithms-mixtape/algorithms_mixtape/hash_tables/README.md

 In addition, it is generally advisable to use a prime number as the base of the modulo, e.g. 769, in order to reduce the potential collisions.

-For the buckets you can use an array (list in Python).
-Arrays / lists aren't the most efficient choice since removing and inserting require O(n) time, but it's a familiar data structure and easy to work with.

-Since for any update operation, we would need to scan the entire bucket first to avoid any duplicate, a better choice for the implementation of bucket would be the LinkedList, which has a constant time complexity for the insertion as well as deletion, once we locate the position to update.
+Each element in the array (i.e. bucket) is a LinkedList, which has a constant time complexity for the insertion as well as deletion, once we locate the position to update.

 Time complexity: O(n/k)